Loogootee, Indiana

 Loogootee (/ləˈɡoʊtiː/) is a city in Perry Township, Martin County, in the U.S. state of Indiana.
-The population was 2,751 at the time of the 2010 census.
+The population was 2,601 at the time of the 2020 census.

 History

-Loogootee was established in 1853 when it was certain that a new railroad line would be extended to that point.
+Loogootee was established in 1853, when it was certain that a new railroad line would be extended to that point.
 The post office at Loogootee has been in operation since 1857.
+Reader's Digest considers the name to be the hardest to pronounce in the state of Indiana.

 Etymology

-Several etymologies of the place name have been proposed.
+"Several etymologies of the place name have been proposed.
 One would make it an Anglicization of the French name Le Gaultier.
-However, the most likely explanation is that Loogootee is a compound word honoring both Thomas Lowe, engineer of the first train through the town; and Thomas Nesbe Gootee (1797–1870), owner of the land where the town was built.
+However, the most likely explanation is that Loogootee is a compound word honoring both Thomas Lowe, engineer of the first train through the town; and Thomas Nesbe Gootee (1797–1870), owner of the land where the town was built."